the tower tarot yes or nothe tower tarot advicethe tower tarot careersudden changecollapse

 The Tower in love does not destroy what was real—it only removes what was false.

 For those in partnerships, The Tower may signal a crisis that forces truth to the surface.
 Suppressed issues can no longer be contained.
 Denial becomes impossible.
-The relationship may end, or it may transform dramatically after passing through a period of intense difficulty.
+The relationship may end, or it may transform dramatically after passing through intense difficulty.
 The Tower teaches that relationships built on lies, suppression, or incompatible foundations will eventually collapse under their own contradictions.
-The question is not whether the tower will fall but whether you will be honest about what remains after the fall.

-Professionally, the tower tarot card meaning upright indicates sudden career upheaval, job loss, or the recognition that your career path is built on foundations that cannot sustain you.
+Professionally, the tower tarot career meanings indicate sudden career upheaval, job loss, or the recognition that your career path is built on foundations that cannot sustain you.
 This may manifest as layoff, burnout, industry disruption, or the realization that your work no longer aligns with your values.
 The Tower in career is the moment when professional structures reveal themselves as inadequate or compromised.

 This position may indicate that a business venture collapses, a company fails, or an industry transforms dramatically.
 What seemed like a secure position suddenly appears unstable.
 The Tower teaches that professional security built on external validation rather than authentic alignment is fragile—it collapses when conditions change because the foundation was never solid to begin with.